Kelojonjon/SigilEngine/Readme.md

 ## Foreword

+THIS IS THE PLAYGROUND BRANCH FOR A STABLE(R) EXPERIENCE USE THE MASTER BRANCH :D:D

 This is a hobby project that can be used to build various ASCII based "projects"

 The architechture is built in a way that should allow, easy expansion, and adding of new features, with minimal changes.